 Google Adsense is very strict about its policies.
 Hence, you need to make sure of their rules and regulations.
 Some bloggers cleverly hire people to click on ads.
 Adsense is smarter than you.

-They can easily detect your unusual or invalid activities (ad clicks), even you click on ads from different IPs.
+They can easily detect your unusual or invalid activities (ad clicks), even if you click on ads from different IPs.
 Also, don’t ask the visitors to click on ads.
 All these terms violate the Adsense policies which cause your Adsense account to be banned.

 Clicking on ads by you, using click-generating tools, and manually repeating clicks will be considered invalid as per the Adsense TOS.

 Don’t use Adsense with unsupported language:

 Adsense doesn’t support all languages.
 If you have an approved Adsense account and you want to display ads on the blog containing the unsupported language by Adsense, go back soon.

 This activity will permanently disable your Adsense account.
 Also, don’t translate the unsupported language into a supported one.

 Don’t use Adsense with scripts to encourage clicks:

 Some bloggers use pop-ups to display ads there to encourage more clicks.
 If you are also engaging in such kind of effortless activities, unfortunately, your Adsense account would have been banned till now or will be banned soon.
 So avoid these things.

 Don’t send ads by email:

 Some bloggers send Adsense ads within the email.
 People are blindly doing it as a trend but Google does not like this.
 Hence, this activity will also cause you to ban your Adsense account.
 Also, don’t post these ads on social media marketing platforms.

 Don’t use other competitive contextual advertisements:

 Stop using other contextual ads with Adsense ads.
 Give them a feeling that you only like Adsense ads.
 However, there are also some advertising networks that you can use to monetize your blog with Adsense ads like Infolinks, BuySellads, Viglink, and so on.